 Direct Labour Organisations, or DLOs, were once thought to be a disappearing breed.
 Seen as outdated and less effective than their more commercially minded peers (third party contractors), their prevalence diminished.
 But as social housing providers have increasingly been looking for new ways to improve services, reduce operating costs and mitigate risk, they have been making a comeback.

-So is there a place for a new kind of DLO in the current social housing?
+So is there a place for a new kind of DLO in the current social housing market?
 Let’s take a closer look…

 First introduced in the 1980s, a DLO is typically a unit of a local authority or housing association that delivers building and maintenance works.
 The term ‘Direct Labour Organisation’ is somewhat archaic and not necessarily used by everyone these days, and some people may also use the term Direct Service Organisation.
 In principle it just represents bringing property repairs and maintenance services back in-house, under direct control of the social housing provider.